Remodeling Your Home for Aging in Place

 One Size Doesn’t Fit All

-When planning a renovation with an eye toward staying in your home, the most important thing to remember is that there is no such thing as one-size-fits all design.
+When planning a kitchen renovation or any home remodeling project with an eye toward staying in your home, the most important thing to remember is that there is no such thing as one-size-fits all design.
 You are unique and so is your home.
 If you live in a ranch-style home, you already have a head start, as minimizing the need to climb stairs is one of the considerations for aging in place.
 Even if you don’t, however, that doesn’t mean you have to move out.
 You can turn one room on your ground floor into a master bedroom or even create a new space by adding onto your home.
 Another option is installing a chair lift so you can ride up to the second floor.

 That’s why everything starts with design.
 At Rosseland Remodeling, we listen closely to your needs so our designer can come up with the best solutions for you.
 That’s why we consider universal design when making modifications for aging in place.
 Universal design does not mean one-size-fits all but rather using products and services that can be used by everyone in your home.
 Think of universal design as another form of insurance.